3 MINUTE READ

 Do you dread conversations with your IT support?
 If the answer is yes, you’re not alone.
 IT support is there to solve problems, but too often communicating with IT support becomes another problem on top of your technical issue.

 If your IT support is frustrating, communication could be a major part of the problem.
-Here are the top five examples we hear from clients about their previous experience with IT support.
+Here are the top four examples we hear from clients about their previous experience with IT support.

 1. Too much jargon